Bachelor’s degree

 3. Presentation of a solfeggio with a maximum of two alterations to the key.

 Total video length: min.
-6-8 minutes Phase II - provided with a grade:
+6-8 minutes

 The candidate will provide the committee with an audio-video recording containing the performance of two musical works, other than those chosen for the first test.